-Writing a survey is a great way to get information on your customers and your target market.
-In fact, it’s one of the best.
+Writing a survey is one of the best ways to get information on your customers and your target market.
 Whether you’re trying to figure out the best way to sell your next product or service or looking for ways on how to improve your existing experience, a quick survey is all you need.

-To help you create the perfect survey questions, here are ten of the most common mistakes when creating surveys that you need to avoid!
+To help you create the perfect survey questions, here are 17 of the most common mistakes when creating surveys that you need to avoid!

-I get that you’re trying to get information on your audience through the survey, but you need a basic understanding, to begin with.
-However, this is just common sense.
+Before you can get the information you want from surveying your audience, you need a basic understanding of who they are and what they need.
 How are you supposed to write a survey if you don’t know who it’s for?

 Following the consideration above, you need to provide a variety of answer options to give your customers.
 Many survey questions about your experience may be ‘yes’ or ‘no’ answers, but in some cases, and for more accurate results, ask respondents to elaborate on some of them.